coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. _mult-match:

-Multiple and nested pattern-matching
+Multiple and nested pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic version of :g:`match` allows pattern-matching on simple
+The basic version of :g:`match` allows pattern matching on simple
 patterns.
 As an extension, multiple nested patterns or disjunction of
 patterns are allowed, as in ML-like languages.

 The extension just acts as a macro that is expanded during parsing
 into a sequence of match on simple patterns.
 Especially, a
 construction defined using the extended match is generally printed
-under its expanded form (see :opt:`Printing Matching`).
+under its expanded form (see :flag:`Printing Matching`).

 .. seealso:: :ref:`extendedpatternmatching`.